Refugees: Moving on from asylum support housing

 Get homeless help from the council

-You can ask a local council for help as soon as you get the Home Office decision letter.
+Ask a local council for help with housing as soon as you get the Home Office decision letter.

 This is called making a homeless application.